philgladman/vault-with-vso/README.md

 ## Dev mode disabled
 - Deploy Vault to kubernetes cluster
-- Exec into vault-0 pod and run `vault operator init`
+- Exec into vault-0 pod with `kubectl exec -it -n vault vault-0 -- /bin/bash` and run `vault operator init`
 - Copy 5 keys and root token
 - Unseal Vault by running `vault operator unseal` and paste in 3 of the 5 keys
 - Pod should be in ready state now